xlab-uiuc/kube-523/operators/cloudnative-pg_cloudnative-pg/alarm-report.md

 ### Root Cause

-In `controllers/cluster_create.go`, the function `createOrPatchServiceAccount()` uses the function `MergeMetadata()` (line 488) to update the existing service account. `MergeMetadata()` essentially *merges* `serviceAccountTemplate.metadata.labels` into `metadata.labels` of the actual service account.
+In `controllers/cluster_create.go`, the function `createOrPatchServiceAccount()` uses the function `MergeMetadata()` (line 488) to update the existing service account. `MergeMetadata()` essentially *merges* `serviceAccountTemplate.metadata.labels` into `metadata.labels` of the actual service account (same for annotations).
 Thus, existing values will never be deleted because the merge operation only handles updates and insertions.

 ## Alarm 2